AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 # 4. Worker Characteristics

 Worker Characteristics (or Dispositional Caracteristics as they are referred to in the lit), are the extent to which JS is the result of internal traits of the worker.
 Some people may just be optimists or pessimists in regards to their work.
 The idea is that certain personality traits (eg how neurotic you are) can influence your evaluation of _any_ job.
-Though the school of thought doesn't aim to invalidate JCM or social caracteristics, but rather to explain why those general principles don't account for all of the variation / correlation in JS.
+Though the school of thought doesn't aim to invalidate JCM or social characteristics, but rather to explain why those general principles don't account for all of the variation / correlation in JS.

 It is one of the latest methods of explaining JS, arguing that JS hinges on personality and individual traits, and that some people are inclined to be satisfied or dissatisfied with their work irrespective of the job characteristics or other factors `20`.

-The support for this idea is a few fold:
+The support for this idea is a few folds:

 - Unhappy children become dis­satisfied workers later in life `22`.
 - JS is partly heritable `23`.